Key takeaways

 What is a catch-up contribution?

 Catch-up contributions are increased limits on retirement accounts for individuals ages 50 and older.
-The IRS has separate catch-up provisions that apply to both employer sponsored plans – including 401(k)s and 403(b)s – as well as IRAs.
+The IRS has separate catch-up provisions that apply to both employer sponsored plans – including 401(k)s and 403(b)s – as well as individual retirement accounts (IRAs).

 The higher contribution allowance enables you to build up your tax-advantaged accounts more rapidly in the latter stages of your career.
 The ability to boost your contributions as you get older can be particularly helpful if, for any reason, you weren’t able to save as much as you had hoped in previous years.